-Personal Project

-Students will explore an area of personal interest throughout the duration of the Personal Project course.
+Personal Project Students will explore an area of personal interest throughout the duration of the Personal Project course.
 Students will learn to develop research techniques, methods of communication, critical thinking skills and use creativity to produce their chosen project.
 Students will have the opportunity to either create a product or organize an event.
 Students will be encouraged to consider a topic or theme they are passionate about.
-Throughout the course students will record their progress via a journal and will present their final project and report.

-Drama

-In drama class, students will gradually be exposed to various activities which will enable them to prepare and present a short dramatic scene in the spring.
-For example, oral presentations related to the part of a tourist guide, a project presenting a painter or musical artist, a radio program project (auditory recording only) and directed improvisation games will be used.
-By mid-year, students will create a short play using a model presented in class.
-In closing, the final project consists of recording an advertisement.

-Social Studies Package

-Media

-The Grade 11 Media course emphasizes knowledge and skills that will enable students to understand media communication in the twenty-first century and to use media effectively and responsibly.
+Throughout the course, students will record their progress via a portfolio and will present their final project and report.
+Drama In drama class, students will gradually be exposed to various activities that enable them to create, perform and appreciate dramatic texts.
+In the fall, students will rehearse the dramatic reading of a contemporary play.
+Students will also be invited to critique the performance of both a modern and Victorian satire play.
+In the winter, students will create and perform their own satire skit, and then collaborate with other groups to write and perform a romantic comedy in front of the whole school.
+Social Studies Package Media The Grade 11 Media course emphasizes knowledge and skills that will enable students to understand media communication in the twenty-first century and to use media effectively and responsibly.
 Through analysing the forms and messages of a variety of media works and audience responses to them, and through creating their own media works, students will develop critical thinking skills, aesthetic and ethical judgement.
 Students will create various forms of media that relate to their environment and school community.

-Politics

-This course considers multiple political phenomena in order to provide students with the necessary background to become active citizens.
-Indeed, this course deepens the exploration of themes studied in the "Contemporary World" class to thoroughly analyze the dimensions of political power.
+Politics This course considers multiple political phenomena in order to provide students with the necessary background to become active citizens.
+This course seeks to deepen the exploration of themes studied in the "Contemporary World" class to thoroughly analyze the dimensions of political power.
 Specifically, the concept of power is applied to the study of cultural, economic and environmental policies, economic zones, globalization of markets, international and multilateral agreements, international institutions, multinational firms, political alliances, pressure groups, international law interdependence and globalization.
 Science Package Prerequisite 75% in EST, ST and Math SN Grade 10 Final placement for the Science Package will be determined by the Science teacher and Administration in consultation with the Mathematics teacher.
 Chemistry The Chemistry course introduces students to thermochemistry, reaction rates, chemical equilibrium and gas laws.
 It is a prerequisite to most post secondary science programs.
 Students develop their ability to solve scientific problems using formal mathematical equations, to apply scientific knowledge to everyday situations and to communicate using scientific standards and conventions specific to the field of chemistry.
 Basic laboratory techniques are introduced and perfected along with an awareness of health and safety issues.
 The concepts of significant figures and uncertainty in measurements are explored, bringing the students to reflect on the precision obtained from experimentation and the validity of their conclusions.

 Physics The Physics course introduces students to the branches of optics and mechanics.
 The optics unit covers concepts regarding reflection, mirrors, refraction and lenses and their applications.
 The mechanics unit addresses the laws of motion and conservation of energy.
 Like Chemistry, it is a prerequisite to most post secondary science programs.
 Students develop their ability to solve scientific problems using formal mathematical equations, to apply scientific knowledge to everyday situations and to communicate using scientific standards and conventions specific to the field of Physics.
 Like Chemistry, it also introduces students to the concepts of significant figures and uncertainty in measurements.